-- Within 10 school days of the grade being made available to the student (posted at morton.edu), the student must notify in writing (email or letter) the faculty member of their disagreement with the posted grade. - The student must initiate a discussion with the course instructor and try to reach an accord with respect to the course grade within an additional 10 school days. - · If, after discussion with the course instructor, a student does not reach an accord with the faculty member's decision, the student may next appeal in writing to the appropriate academic dean within 10 additional school days. - Subsequently, the dean will review the appeal and consult with the faculty member. - If the dean and faculty member cannot resolve the situation, the dean will convene, within 10 school days, a committee comprised of three full-time faculty members teaching in the same discipline or a related discipline, if necessary. - If the committee convened by the dean fails to reach a satisfactory resolution, then the faculty member or the student may, within 10 school days, appeal in writing to the Provost. - The Provost will review the appeal and render a decision.
-The decision of the Provost shall be final.
+- Within 10 school days of the grade being made available to the student (posted at morton.edu), the student must notify in writing (email or letter) the faculty member of their disagreement with the posted grade. - •The student must initiate a discussion with the course instructor and try to reach an accord with respect to the course grade within an additional 10 school days. - If, after discussion with the course instructor, a student does not reach an accord with the faculty member's decision, the student may next appeal in writing to the appropriate academic dean within 10 additional school days. - Subsequently, the dean will review the appeal and consult with the faculty member. - If the dean and faculty member cannot resolve the situation, the dean will convene, within 10 school days, a committee comprised of three full-time faculty members teaching in the same discipline or a related discipline, if necessary. - If the committee convened by the dean fails to reach a satisfactory resolution, then the faculty member or the student may, within 10 school days, appeal in writing to the Provost. - •The Provost will review the appeal and render a decision.
+The decision of the Provost shall be final data processing courses offered at Morton College.
+Students can obtain proficiency credit by either credential evaluation or Morton College proficiency examinations.